-In 2018, the Federal Government tried to introduce a one off superannuation guarantee amnesty for employers to voluntarily bring their superannuation obligations up to date and pay all overdue employee superannuation.
-The measure was never enacted due to lack of bipartisan support.
+In 2018, the Federal Government tried to introduce a one-off superannuation guarantee amnesty for employers to voluntarily bring their superannuation obligations up to date and pay all overdue employee superannuation.
+The measure was never enacted due to a lack of bipartisan support.
 The Morrison Coalition Government has reintroduced the legislation to Parliament in September 2019 and if passed, giving employers another opportunity to come forward and bring their superannuation obligations up to date.

 Unpaid superannuation remains a key area of focus for the Government and the ATO.
 The implementation of Single Touch Payroll, increased data sharing and data matching has made it easier for the ATO to identify employers with unpaid superannuation obligations.

 The superannuation guarantee amnesty will apply for 12 months from 24 May 2018 to 6 months after the legislation receives Royal Assent.

 Employers are eligible for the amnesty if: